euctrl-pru/portal/content/acronym/prisme.md

 ---
 title: PRISME - Pan European Repository of Information Supporting the Management of EATM
-categories:
-  - metadata
-  - acronym
-type: acronym
 slug: prisme
 ---